Movement Disorder Pharmacology

 | Adenosine A2A Antagonist | Istradefylline | Blocks adenosine A2A receptors on indirect pathway neurons | Adjunct to levodopa for OFF episodes; does not increase dyskinesia significantly |

 Levodopa remains the most effective drug for PD motor symptoms.
-Carbidopa prevents peripheral conversion to dopamine (reducing nausea/hypotension) but does NOT cross the BBB.
-Extra carbidopa can be given alone (Lodosyn) to manage nausea without increasing CNS dopamine.
+Carbidopa prevents peripheral conversion to dopamine (reducing nausea/hypotension) but does NOT cross the BBB. ≥75 mg/day carbidopa needed for full peripheral DDC inhibition; standard 25/100 TID just meets threshold (75 mg).
+Add Lodosyn (extra 25 mg carbidopa) for nausea.

 Levodopa Motor Complications